Strong supermartingales and limits of nonnegative martingales: Formulation of the problem and main results

-\end{theorem} Combining the above with a similar convergence result for predictable finite variation processes by Campi and Schachermayer \cite{CS06} allows us to extend our convergence result to optional strong supermartingales by using the Mertens decomposition.
-Theorem \ref{c1} is thus only a special case of the following result. \begin{theorem} Let $(X^n)^\i_{n=1}$ be a sequence of non-negative optional strong supermartingales $X^n=(X_t)_{0 \leq t \leq 1}$ starting at $X^n_0=1$.
-Then there is a sequence $(\widetilde{X}^n)_{n=1}^\infty$ of convex combinations
+Combining the above with a similar convergence result for predictable finite variation processes by Campi and Schachermayer \cite{CS06} allows us to extend our convergence result to optional strong supermartingales by using the Mertens decomposition.
+Theorem~\ref{c1} is thus only a special case of the following result.